 Bringing together early career scientists, data artists and science editors

-The Complex Nanophotonics Science Camp will take place near London (UK) from 25th-28th of July 2017, an unconventional gathering (there's a reason we called it a 'camp' and not a conference) in an exceptional setting: the Cumberland Lodge (a royal mansion built in 1647, in the middle of Windsor Park).
+The Complex Nanophotonics Science Camp will take place near London (UK) from 11th-14th of August 2019, an unconventional gathering (there's a reason we called it a 'camp' and not a conference) in an exceptional setting: the Cumberland Lodge (a royal mansion built in 1647, in the middle of Windsor Park).

 The aim of the 'camp' is to bring together ~60 early-career scientists in the field of photonics, but also science writers and editors, in an unconventional format, mixing contributed and invited talks, seminars and debates, to present and discuss the latest research and future directions of the field in an open atmosphere, and help developing the community of complex nanophotonics.